pstelma/SQL_Project_Job_Data_Analysis/README.md

 4. Which skills are associated with higher salaries?
 5. What are the most optimal skills to learn?

-# Tools I Used
+# Tools Used
-For my deep dive into the data analyst job market, I harnessed the power of several key tools:
+Key tools used for the analysis:

-- **SQL:** The backbone of my analysis, allowing me to query the database and unearth critical insights.
+- SQL: The backbone of my analysis, allowing me to query the database and unearth critical insights.
-- **PostgreSQL:** The chosen database management system, ideal for handling the job posting data.
+- PostgreSQL: The chosen database management system, ideal for handling the job posting data.
-- **Visual Studio Code:** My go-to for database management and executing SQL queries.
+- Visual Studio Code: My go-to for database management and executing SQL queries.
-- **Git & GitHub:** Essential for version control and sharing my SQL scripts and analysis, ensuring collaboration and project tracking.
+- Git & GitHub: Essential for version control and sharing my SQL scripts and analysis, ensuring collaboration and project tracking.

 # The Analysis
 Each query for this project aimed at investigating specific aspects of the data analyst job market.
 Here’s how I approached each question: